Anupamit/Javascript-Theory-Qustions/README.md

 typeof x; // returns 'string'
 typeof y; // returns 'object'
 ```
-The instanceof is a binary operator, accepting an object and a constructor.
-It returns a boolean indicating whether or not the object has the given constructor in its prototype chain.
+The `instanceof` operator is a binary operator that returns a boolean indicating whether or not the object has the given constructor in its prototype chain.

 ```js
 const a = "Hello World";
 const b = new String("Hello World");
 a instanceof String; // returns false b instanceof String; // returns true
 ```
-## Q.14 What is isNaN?
+## Q.15 What is isNaN?
-The isNaN() function determines whether a value is NaN ( Not a Number ) or not.
+The `isNaN()` function determines whether a value is NaN (Not a Number) or not.
 This function returns true if the value equates to NaN.
-The isNaN() method converts the value to a number before testing it.
+The `isNaN()` method converts the value to a number before testing it.

 ```js
 isNaN('Hello') // true